Electric Tug Enables Quick Die Changeovers (SMED) at Nissan

-By investing in a bespoke drive system from MasterMover, Nissan Motor Manufacturing UK now has a more reliable, flexible handling system for moving press dies from production to maintenance bays.
+By investing in a customised electric tug from MasterMover, Nissan Motor Manufacturing UK now has a more reliable, flexible handling system for moving press dies from production to maintenance bays, reducing changeover times.

 As you’d expect, the press shop at Nissan Motor Manufacturing UK (NMUK) in Sunderland is a highly automated plant.
 In total, the shop has six automated transfer press lines that produce a wide range of vehicle body parts.
-There are also three blanking lines that convert incoming steel sheet into approriate sized blanks ready for transfer to the press lines.
+There are also three blanking lines that convert incoming steel sheets into appropriate-sized blanks ready for transfer to the press lines.

 Press tools and dies are critical elements in press shop operations.
 The maintenance and repair of a die is crucial in ensuring that production downtime is minimised.
 As Rob Rolfe, Die Maintenance Team Leader at NMUK explains: “Our team comprises 39 technicians and eight team leaders who operate on a continuous, three-shift basis.
 If a die breaks down, we have to move it out of production and into the maintenance workshop as quickly as possible, then repair it and move it back to production, often within hours.”